Table of contents

 If you only want construct tabular CSV files, you might be able to get away with just using the header files.

-NULL, and load all ~352 million records into
+NULL, and load all ~ 352 million records into the expected table.

 The journey you have to go through to get from what Ordnance Survey gives you to the point where you are able to run your first query against the AddressBase database can't be qualified as a good experience.